ClousTom/Shared_Memory-ARPAssignment2/README.md

 In the `/src` folder, there are three files: processA, processB and master.

-When the user runs the program, two consoles will appear: processA and processB.
-The user can control the green cross, which is inside of the processA, by using the right, left, upper and down buttons on the keyboard.
+When the user runs the program, two consoles will appear: process A and process B. The user can control the pivot (green cross), which is inside of the process A window console, by using the right, left, upper and down buttons on the keyboard.
 Depends on user inputs, the object will move in the console.
-There is also a blue button (P button) for printing an image, which is saved as `.bmp` file into the folder `/output`.
+There is also a blue button (P button) for printing an image (multiple numbered images can be saved), which is saved as `.bmp` file into the folder `/output`.
+The image represents the position of the pivot in process A, represented by a blue circle.
 During these processes happening, the user can follow the object movements by 0s continuously drawn on the process B window console.
 The process A and process B are in connection with each other through a shared memory and the usage of two semaphores.

 Inside of the master file there is child process creation and processA and processB console creations.